neffercarrillo/security-plus/notes/README.md

 - virtualization allows emulation of servers
 - containerization light weight alternative to virtualization
-- hypervisor manages distribution of server's reources
+- hypervisor manages distribution of server's resources
 - types of hypervisor type 1 bare metal or native type 2 operates within a standard OS
 - type 1 is faster and more efficient than type 2
 - containers are separated from each other but shares the host machine's kernel